joelzanden/mine/README.md

 ## Supported Project Files and Folders

-This utility detects and locates project hierarchy roots by searching for specific project files and folders.
+`mine` detects and locates project hierarchy roots by searching for specific project files and folders.

 <details>
 <summary>Expand to see a list of the currently supported files and folders</summary>